|Watch the Perseids Meteor Shower in August when the night weather is warm

 Sun and from which the planets formed; Abee, Canada: stone meteorite that research indicates may have formed within

-explosion of another star before our Sun was formed; Murchison, Australia: stone that tests as being from a comet
+from the explosion of another star before our Sun was formed; Murchison, Australia: stone that tests as being from a comet

 nucleus, predates our solar system and has remained virtually unchanged since, contains elements that formed in

-sediment from an asteroid impact at the extinction of Earth's dinosaurs 65 million years ago.
+an asteroid impact at the extinction of Earth's dinosaurs 65 million years ago.

 (Bottom row, left to right): Imilac, Chile, stony-iron meteorite found in the Atacama desert (easy to see on the dry ground);

-Moldavite, Czechoslovakia: tektite Earth impact glassy material blasted up into space; Canyon Diablo, USA: Earth rock
+Moldavite, Czechoslovakia: tektite Earth impact glassy material blasted up into space; Canyon Diablo, USA: Earth rock flour

 air; Siberia, Russia: tree bark off one of the millions of Siberian Spruce trees knocked down by the Tunguska Event.